Digital and Online Publishing Toolbox

 Digital Magazine Fact Book

 Over 100 pages of magazine trends and research on tablets, e-readers, social media and smartphones, providing insight into the reader’s relationship with digital content and advertising.
-View the 2012 Digital Magazine Fact Book as a PDF.
+View the latest Digital Magazine Fact Book.

 Canada Digital Year in Review